In fact, many neck problems can irritate, strain, or compress the nerves in the neck, which could trigger a headache.

 - Take breaks.
 Whether you’re working at your computer for long periods of time or driving long distances, frequently stand up and move.
 Stretch your shoulders and neck.

-- Quit smoking.
-Among other problems it can cause, smoking can increase your risk of developing neck pain, reports the Mayo Clinic.
+- If you smoke, consider quitting.
+Among other problems it can cause, smoking can

 - Watch how you carry your stuff.
 Don’t use an over-the-shoulder strap to carry heavy bags.
 This goes for purses, briefcases, and computer bags, too.

 A stiff neck and headache are typically not something to worry about.
-However, there are some situations when a doctor visit is needed.
-They include the following:
+But there are some situations when a doctor visit is needed.
+They

 - The neck stiffness and headaches are persistent for a week or two.